Low Back Pain - Coping With Chronic Back Pain

 - Offering to help.
 Getting a helping hand can keep you from feeling overwhelmed.
 This may include helping with small daily tasks or bigger problems.

 - Being honest and realistic.
 Make sure your loved ones understand how serious the problem is.
-They can help by not setting unreachable goals or acting like the problem will just go away.
+They can help by not setting unreachable goals or by not acting like the problem will just go away.

 - Respecting your wishes.
 You are responsible for your decisions.
 Your loved ones can offer support and encouragement without interfering with your major decisions.